 Any USB flash drives left behind in PCs or sockets on campus will be destroyed, so don't rely on a USB stick for storing or transporting files you can't afford to lose.

-Don't share files by email when you can use Box instead, to benefit from file encryption and daily backup.
+Don't share files as email attachments when you can use OneDrive instead, to benefit from file encryption and daily backup.